Fasihuddin Fitrat: Military career

-Fasihuddin joined the Taliban at an unknown year after moving to Karachi to study religion.
+Fasihuddin joined the Taliban in the late 1990s after moving to Karachi to study the Islamic sciences.

 Following the Taliban’s fall from power in Afghanistan in 2001 after seizing control of Kabul in 1996, the movement created a de-facto governmental order that placed Taliban members—shadow officials—in control of specific areas within Afghanistan.
-At one point, Fasihuddin was the shadow governor of Badakshan.
-It is because of Qāri Fasihuddin that the entire Northern Alliance was toppled despite the fact that the Haqqani network and Mullah Yaqub, Mullah Baradar and Mullah Haibatullah were from Kandahar, Helmand, Kunar and Ghazni, where they faced a lot of resistance.
-He is known as the "Conqueror of the North" among the Taliban.
+At one point, Fasihuddin was the shadow governor of Badakhshan.
+It was because of Fitrat that the entire Northern Alliance was toppled despite the fact that the Haqqani network, Abdul Ghani Baradar and Hibatullah Akhundzada were from Pashtun-dominated areas, where they faced a lot of resistance.
+He is known as the "Conqueror of the North" (Fatih-i Shumal in Dari) among the Taliban.

-In 2013, Qāri Fasihuddin was appointed as the Taliban's shadow governor and head of the military commission in Badakhshan.
+In 2013, Fitrat was appointed as the Taliban's shadow governor and head of the military commission in Badakhshan.
 In the same year, he first appeared in a Taliban propaganda video about the security situation in Badakhshan.
-In 2015, the Afghan Ministry of Interior falsely claimed that Qāri Fasihuddin had been killed with 40 of his men, but the claim turned out to be propaganda.
+In 2015, the Afghan Ministry of Interior falsely claimed that Fitrat had been killed with 40 of his men, but the claim turned out to be inaccurate.

-On 16 September 2021, Fasihuddin was quoted as saying that:

-"Afghanistan would have a regular, disciplined and strong army in near future to defend and protect the country and consultations in this field continue," Fasihuddin said at a gathering in Kabul," adding members of the proposed army would be well-trained.

-Qāri Fashiuddin is the first Taliban leader to enter Panjshir Province.
+Fitrat was the first Taliban leader to enter Panjshir Province.
 He alongside his Taliban soldiers took control of Bazarak and thus took control of Panjshir.

-Qāri Fasihuddin was also involved in the Balkhab uprising led by the Hazara leader Mehdi Mujahid.
+Fitrat was also involved in suppressing the Balkhab uprising led by the Shia Hazara militant Mahdi Mujahid.
+Fitrat has also led Taliban operations against ISIS Khorasan.